 So, let’s try something else.

-Once a month, on a Sunday, we’ll devote the day to Storytelling.
+Let’s use the safe space in the Community more consciously for telling our stories.
 Opening Up by Writing it Down (and so releasing that stress that Pennebaker says will be released) and having that story heard and validated in the safe space of the Community.
 The hashtag will be #MyStory.
-And if you ever want to just open up by writing it down, it doesn’t need to be on that day, just use the #MyStory hashtag and know that you’ll be heard by others who know the enormity of what you’re sharing with them.
+Whenever you feel the yen to be heard, truly heard, understood, to have your story validated, use the #MyStory hashtag and know that you’ll be heard by others who know the enormity of what you’re sharing with them.

 Live ReConnected.
 In solidarity and love, xx